drug-design/course/docs/chapters/ligand-based-approaches.md

 #### Unexpected Favorable 3D Rearrangement

-In summary, staurosporine is neither a mimic of ATP nor a mimic of CGP52411.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/unexpected-favorable-3d-rearrangement-c4b8d283'><i class='fa fa-play' aria-hidden='true'></i></button>In summary, staurosporine is neither a mimic of ATP nor a mimic of CGP52411.
 Therefore one cannot expect CGP52411 to be a mimic of ATP.
 However by chance, the conformational rearrangement of CGP52411 positioned one of the phenyl moieties that rotated exactly at the same place of the sugar fragment of ATP.
 Finally a mimic of ATP, CGP52411 was found.
 However from the design point of view, this is not the result of good design considerations but of chance.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.